Krakowska Street, Bydgoszcz: Location

 The street is located on the edge of downtown Bydgoszcz.
-It starts on the northern side of Brda river, and stretches northbound to reach Jagiellońska street.
+It starts on the northern side of the Brda river, and stretches northbound to reach Jagiellońska Street.

 History

 The street appears on the maps of the area only during the second half of the 19th century, at the same time as happened Bromberg's main expansion, thanks to the development of the Prussian Eastern Railway.
-City population grew from 12,900 inhabitants in 1852 to 57,700 inhabitants in 1910.
+The city population grew from 12,900 inhabitants in 1852 to 57,700 inhabitants in 1910.

 Krakowska Street, then Bollmann Straße during Prussian period, was located on the territory of a neighbouring suburb, Schröttersdorf.
-It almost marked during those years (1870s to 1920) the border with Bromberg area, stretching from the Brahe river to Promenaden straße (now Jagiellońska street).
+It almost marked during those years (1870s to 1920) the border with Bromberg area, stretching from the Brahe river to Promenaden straße (now Jagiellońska Street).

 The western side of the street witnessed in the 1860s the inception and expansion of the Bydgoszcz District Gas Plant: the complex initially covered an area of 0.8 ha, but soon grew up to 7.4 ha after World War I. In 1920, after Bydgoszcz reintegrated Polish territory, this suburban district, including Krakowska Street, has been subsumed to be part of Bydgoszcz city area.

 The street was finally entirely organized and inhabited only in the late 1900s (1911).